Weather-Routing-Research/synthetic_routing/README.md

 ## Demo

-With the `hybrid-routing` environment active, you can initialize the web application by running the following command:
+With the `synthrouting` environment active, you can initialize the web application by running the following command:

 ```cmd
 streamlit run hybrid_routing/demo.py --server.port 8501